venksrid001/cowrie/project-requirement.md

 The data base for Cowrie is set to represent a standard file system.
 Any files the attacker saves through Nano are to be stored within cowires downloads folder.
 All executed commands are to be saved in the cowrie.json file and all system messages are to be saved in the cowrie.log file.

 The attackers files are to be saved as a standard file in the location they executed nano.
 Any files the attacker will open with Nano are stored where the command is executed.
+This will follow the current event format that cowrie has in place for processing and storing information.

 ```plantuml